Staffing Levels and Dependency Audit - Care Homes

 • Q4 | Unanswered

-Is there a clear escalation framework for staffing shortfalls (on-call, redeployment, agency approval, contingency actions)?
+Is there a clear escalation framework for staffing shortfalls, including on-call support, redeployment, agency approval and contingency actions?

 Supporting Notes